Free Confidential Consultation

 Key Findings

-• UC Berkeley is the most dangerous college campus.
+• Texas A&M is the most dangerous college campus.

-• UC Berkeley also has the most criminal offenses on campus.
+• UC Berkeley has the most criminal offenses on campus.

-• University of Arizona is the university with the most hate crimes.
+• University of Colorado, Boulder, is the university with the most hate crimes.

 • Texas A&M had the most Violence Against Women Act (VAWA) crimes on campus.

-• The states with the most dangerous schools is California, Texas, North Carolina, New York, and Pennsylvania.
+• The states with the most dangerous schools are California, Texas, Arizona and Michigan.

-• Most crime that occurred on these campuses were criminal offenses, then VAWA, and then lastly hate crimes.
+• Most crimes that occurred on these campuses were criminal offenses, then VAWA, and then lastly hate crimes.

 Top 20 Most Dangerous College Campuses

-Sorting through Clery Act data across 4 year public and private universities, with 30,000+ students, as well as on-campus housing.
-Specifically 2022 data that falls under the Clery Act categories of criminal offenses, hate crimes, and VAWA crimes.
-Excluded the data of disciplinary referrals as that data is not a “dangerous” crime.
 This data does not take into account relative institution size.
-It is also important to remember that this data is based on reported crimes, and not invested crimes, which means the number of crimes may be a mix of crimes that actually occurred or false accusations.
+It is also important to remember that this data is based on reported crimes, and not investigated crimes, which means the number of crimes may be a mix of crimes that actually occurred or false accusations.

-• UC Berkeley has the most reported dangerous crimes (criminal offenses, hate crimes, VAWA) on campus.
+• Texas A&M has the most reported dangerous crimes (criminal offenses, hate crimes, VAWA) on campus.

 • The biggest dangerous crimes reported in order are criminal offenses, VAWA, and then hate crimes.